Pascal's Terror: Should We Fear the Eternal Silence of the Infinite Spaces?

 In the end, this dread was too much for Pascal to endure.
 His way of dealing with the “eternal silence of infinite spaces” was to stay in the safe place offered by Catholic doctrine.
 In other words, like so many of us, God stepped in to fill the void.
 One senses that Pascal desperately needed to believe this to quell his inner doubts.

-For a man of reason and an accomplished mathematician, Pascal was bothered that reason and logic alone could not prove God’s existence.
+Even though Pascal was a man of reason and an accomplished mathematician, he worried that those alone could never prove God's existence.
 Fortunately for him, he had at his disposal a sophisticated Christian theology refined over fifteen centuries.
 Christianity gave him the theological tools and arguments needed to construct a cogent worldview that rescued him from the despair of a meaningless existence.
 In the struggle between faith and reason, Pascal enslaved reason to serve faith.

-Albert Camus (1913-1960) called this kind of leap of faith ‘philosophical suicide,’ or what happens when the absurdity (pointlessness) of existence is overwhelming, compelling one to resort to the pre-fabricated structure of a religion or ideology to provide purpose and meaning.
+Albert Camus (1913-1960) called this kind of leap of faith 'philosophical suicide,' or what happens when the absurdity (meaninglessness) of existence is overwhelming, compelling one to resort to the pre-fabricated structure of religion or ideology to provide purpose and meaning.